 First, it’s worth noting the humility of Prophet Muhammad.
 When asked about the “Last Hour”, meaning when will the Day of Judgement commence, he stated that he did not know any more than the one asking the question.
 This is because only God, the All Knowing, has knowledge of the unseen.
 As the Qur’an informs us, Prophet Muhammad could not see into the future, he only had access to the information that God chose to inspire him with: “He is the One who knows what is hidden.
 He does not disclose it except to a messenger of His choosing.
 He sends watchers to go in front and behind.”
 [72:26-27]

 Notice the detail in the prophecy: a specific people, the Arab Bedouins of the region, were identified.
 Prophet Muhammad could have easily played it safe by using more general language such as “you see competition in the construction of tall buildings…” which of course would be flexible enough to be applied to anyone in the world.
 Today we find in the Arabian Peninsula, the Arabs who used to be impoverished herders of camels and sheep are now competing to build the tallest tower blocks.
 Today the Burj Khalifa in Dubai, United Arab Emirates, is the world’s tallest man-made structure at 828 m.
 A short time after it was finished a rival family in Saudi Arabia already announced that they would build a taller one (1000 m) – the Kingdom Tower – currently estimated to be completed in 2019.
-They are thus literally competing with each other over who can build the tallest building:
+They are thus literally competing with each other over who can build the tallest building (please click on picture to enlarge):

 Now what’s remarkable is that up until only 50 or 60 years ago, the people of the region hardly had any houses at all.
 In fact, most of them were still Bedouins, living in tents.
 It was only the discovery of oil in the 20th century that led to the prosperity and transformation of the region.
 Were it not for oil then chances are the region would still be the barren desert that it was at the time of the revelation of the Qur’an.
 If this were mere guess work on his part then the discovery of oil would have been a massive stroke of luck.
 Moreover, if Prophet Muhammad were merely guessing, then wouldn’t it have made more sense to relate this prophecy to the superpowers of his time, Rome and Persia, who (unlike the Arabs) already had a tendency to construct extravagant buildings and palaces?
+For example, the Hagia Sophia cathedral was built by a Byzantine emperor in 537 CE, the century before Muhammad, and it remained the world’s largest building for nearly a thousand years.

 One of the greatest hardships to befall Prophet Muhammad was the Battle of the Trench.
 In the year 627 CE, a coalition army of Pagan Arab and Jewish tribes, numbering 10,000 men, attacked the Muslim city of Madinah.
 The Muslims were outnumbered three to one, and for two whole weeks they were under siege.
 The Qur’an vividly describes the dire situation faced by the Muslims: